LiMuon: Light and Fast Muon Optimizer for Large Models: Abstract

 \section{Abstract}

-Large models recently are widely applied in artificial intelligence, so efficient training of large models has received widespread attention.
-More recently, a useful Muon optimizer is specifically designed for matrix-structured parameters of large models.
-Although some works have begun to studying Muon optimizer, the existing Muon and its variants still suffer from high sample complexity or high memory for large models.
+Large models recently are widely applied in machine learning, so efficient training of large models has received widespread attention.
+More recently, the useful Muon optimizer is specifically designed for matrix-structured parameters of large models.
+Although some works have begun to study the Muon optimizer, the existing Muon and its variants still suffer from high sample complexity or high memory for large models.
 To fill this gap, we propose a light and fast Muon (LiMuon) optimizer for training large models, which builds on the momentum-based variance reduced technique and randomized Singular Value Decomposition (SVD).
-Our LiMuon optimizer has a lower memory than the current Muon and its variants.
-Moreover, we prove that our LiMuon has a lower sample complexity of $O(\epsilon^{-3})$ for finding an $\epsilon$-stationary solution of non-convex stochastic optimization under the smooth condition.
-Recently, the existing convergence analysis of Muon optimizer mainly relies on the strict Lipschitz smooth assumption, while some artificial intelligence tasks such as training large language models (LLMs) do not satisfy this condition.
-We also proved that our LiMuon optimizer has a sample complexity of $O(\epsilon^{-3})$ under the generalized smooth condition.
-Numerical experimental results on training DistilGPT2 and ViT models verify efficiency of our LiMuon optimizer.
+In particular, our LiMuon simultaneously has a lower memory and lower sample complexity than the Muon and its variants.
+Moreover, we prove that our LiMuon with lower memory has a lower sample complexity of $O(\epsilon^{-3})$ for finding an $\epsilon$-stationary solution of non-convex stochastic optimization under the generalized smoothness condition.
+To further narrow practice and theory gap, we also prove that our LiMuon with Newton-Schulz steps has a lower sample complexity than the Muon with Newton-Schulz steps.
+Numerical experimental results on pre-training Mamba-130M, Qwen2.5-0.5B and ViT models demonstrate effectiveness of our LiMuon.